 If you already do yoga and become pregnant

 As yoga becomes more popular more women who get pregnant are already practising yoga, and the emphasis is changing.
 Many women feel strong enough to, after the first trimester, continue their yoga practice at roughly the same level as before.
 If the pregnancy progresses well and no red flags are up, there is no reason why they shouldn’t.
 In my second and third pregnancies, I practised inversions and arm balances until the middle/end of my second trimester.
 Backbends felt fabulous as I was having back aches from the growing weight of my belly.
 Twisting opened my lungs, so I had more space to breathe.
-I loved feeling and cultivating my own strength and being in my body and loving my changing shape, while staying in shape.
+I loved feeling and cultivating my own strength.

 If you are an experienced yoga student and your pregnancy is going well after your first trimester you may be able to follow many general yoga classes with some adaptations.
 Listen to your body and back off when it tells you to.